www.scottishpolicemedals.co.uk

 SOCIETY FOR THE PROTECTION OF LIFE FROM FIRE (SPLF) MEDALS:

 What follows is a brief description of the awarding body, the SPLF, then a chronological account of the circumstances that led to PC Boosey’s bravery being recognised, a description of the family involved in the tragedy resulting in the deaths of two children and including the aftermath of the fire, inquests and burial.
+The article concludes with details of PC Boosey's career in the Metropolitan Police.

 The naming on PC Boosey's LS & GC medal.